advaita-saha/certifact/smart-contracts/README.md

-# DeCert - A Decentralized Certification Service
+# Certifact - Certificates for Metaverse

 We are proving a simple fast API to ed-tech businesses to make their certificates into NFTs and send to the receiver.
 We are making the NFTs non-transferable so maintain the legitimacy of the certificates
 This provides complete ownership of the certificate to the receiver and the data cannot be altered for lifetime, as it relies on blockchain immutable ledger technology